mwmbl/blog/content/articles/reranking-on-the-client-side.md

 already built them in Python.
 So over the last few days, I've [rebuilt our heuristic ranking in Rust](https://github.com/mwmbl/rankeval/).
 The rust compiles to web assembly which will eventually be called from our [excellent new front end](https://alpha.mwmbl.org/).
+The WASM file is currently 1.3M with optimizations turned on, which is larger than I'd like.
+Gzipped it is 491K which doesn't seem too bad.
+And the client only needs to load it once, until we change our ranking algorithm.

-Now all the back end needs to do is pull out pre-ranked results for each unigram and bigram.
+It is likely that we will still need to do some ranking on the server side, for low-powered devices, and possibly API clients.
+But with client-side ranking, all the back end needs to do is pull out pre-ranked results for each unigram and bigram.
 These can be easily cached, and potentially even kept in cloud storage.
 If we are ever going to serve millions of users on our shoe-string budget, then this is how we will have to do it.

 If you would like to get involved, join us on our [Matrix server](https://matrix.to/#/#mwmbl:matrix.org), or send a pull